 The action attribute specifies the URL that processes the data.
 The method attribute specifies the submission type.

-- The Post method is the built-in PHP superglobal array variable that is useful to get values submitted via HTTP POST method.
+- The POST method is a built-in PHP superglobal array variable that is useful to get values submitted via the 5 POST method.

-- An excellent example of using post method is when submitting login details to the server.
+- An excellent example of using the POST method is when submitting login details to the server

 <?php $_POST['variable_name']; ?>